BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Shared tasklists/tasks

 SOLVED:
+		- Admin Login:
+			- Setup/process == create admins manually on backend?(where else to define, sql dump, environment on backend?)
 			|-> Read of: users
 				- differentiation of user and adminUser
 			- Login procedure == recognition of admin upon login ( check email AND password from backend )